 “The greatest weapon against stress is our ability to choose one thought over another.”
 William James

 Most children and adults abhor the darkness.
 It seems to go beyond the dread of the storytelling of our childhood days.
 It really isn’t unrealistic to hate the darkness when one observes the qualities within the dimness.
 Our seeing is greatly impaired, and our ears tune into every sound as we fear the unknown noises.
-We are anxious to talk with the human voice that resonates with all of us, and feel the human touch around us.
+We are anxious to talk with the human voice that resonates with all of us and feel the human touch around us.
 When in darkness, everything we bump into sends jitters through our spines because our minds envision something fearful.

 Perhaps we like to believe we fear nothing but honestly, I have a notion that the dark sends shivers through just about everyone.
-We might attribute it to our minds jumping to ridiculous conclusions but in the end we put on a light.
-How powerful is the light in dissipating the gloom.
-Blackness without a doubt, obscures insight.
+We might attribute it to our minds jumping to ridiculous conclusions but in the end, we put on a light.
+How powerful is the light in dissipating the gloom?
+Blackness without a doubt obscures insight.
 Luminosity sheds awareness of truth and familiarity.

 I don’t often consider why I dislike the dark, nor do I worry about it that much.
 I don’t understand my apprehension but I accept it and live with my worry.
 I likely spend more time worrying about the dimness than identifying my reasons for the issue.
 Perhaps the question is why do most of us love and enjoy the brightness.

 Glowing beams of sunlight allow us to comprehend our world so much better through the use of our senses.
 We all like to observe, and comprehend our place in this world as well as in our environment.
 Gloom is heavy while illumination is airy while perceiving what we can’t always understand.
-What I found to be a surprise was the many mysteries we encounter and ignore in our daily lives.
+What I found to be a surprise were the many mysteries we encounter and ignore in our daily lives.

 We love the brightness but we don’t delve deeply into the beams to perceive more understanding.
 We’d rather live with our fears accepting the consequences.
 Perhaps it is time to reinforce our courage and search for the truth.
 Our reality is dimmed even when we are within the brightness.
 Stepping into the light is the beginning but grasping the honesty of our lives is the next giant step forward into acquiring insight.

-Jealousy, anger, worry and doubt are a few of the consequences of fear, along with distrust, anxiety, poor health and addictions.
-Loss of love, jobs, pride and ego take a toll not only on our bodies and minds but also on our souls.
+Jealousy, anger, worry, and doubt are a few of the consequences of fear, along with distrust, anxiety, poor health, and addictions.
+Loss of love, jobs, pride, and ego take a toll not only on our bodies and minds but also on our souls.
 Life throws so many curve balls that leave us basically in the dark.
 Our fears keep us there.
 Finding new ways to solve our problems is paramount in finding our way back to the light.
 If we are honest we know that what we have attempted hasn’t worked.